 On a personal note, her interest in children dates back to her days as a young babysitter and became the foundation of her later pursuit of school psychology and play therapy.
 During the course of Dr. Laurie’s professional career, she and her psychologist husband, Dr. Fred Zelinger, raised four boys.
 As parents, they learned firsthand the difference between reading about children and living with them!

 Board Certification is the attainment of an independent, rigorous verification that the standards and competencies required in a specialty area of psychology have been met.
 Board certification (awarding a certificate in a specialty) assures the public that specialists designated by the American Board of Professional Psychology (ABPP) have successfully completed the educational, training, and experience requirements of the specialty, including an examination designed to assess the competencies required to provide quality services in that specialty.
-Board Certification is the highest level of recognition that a professional can attain in her field and those actively Board Certified with specialization in School Psychology represent fewer than 100 psychologists in the United States and Canada.
+Board Certification is the highest level of recognition that a professional can attain in her field and those actively Board Certified with specialization in School Psychology represent just over 100 psychologists in the United States and Canada.